runziggurat/zcash/README.md

 Short overview of test cases and their current status.
 In case of failure, the behaviour observed for `zebra` and `zcashd` is usually documented in the test case.

-These results were obtained by running the test suite against [ZCashd v4.4.1](https://github.com/zcash/zcash/releases/tag/v4.4.1) (0dade79ce) and [Zebra 1.0.0-alpha.11](https://github.com/ZcashFoundation/zebra/releases/tag/v1.0.0-alpha.11) (6396ac2).
+These results were obtained by running the test suite against [Zcashd v4.4.1](https://github.com/zcash/zcash/releases/tag/v4.4.1) (0dade79ce) and [Zebra 1.0.0-alpha.11](https://github.com/ZcashFoundation/zebra/releases/tag/v1.0.0-alpha.11) (6396ac2).

 | Legend |               |
 | :----: | ------------- |